 For public sector and non-profit organizations, volunteers may also be a viable option to ease some of the current strain they are feeling.
-This is not the case for private sector, for-profit employers.
+This is not the case for private sector, for-profit employers or the earrein at an they are recting, rind is not the east for private sector, for profit emptoyers.